The forgotten Black victims of the Nazi era | DW | 07.09.2021

 Struggling economically as he faced discrimination, Mahjub had to take on several jobs, including working as a Swahili teacher, a waiter in hotels and an actor in various colonial films.

-The Nazis accused him of "transgression of racial barriers" for having affairs German women, and sent him to the Sachsenhausen concentration camp in 1941.
+The Nazis accused him of "transgression of racial barriers" for having affairs with German women and sent him to the Sachsenhausen concentration camp in 1941.
 He died there on November 24, 1944.

 His commemorative stumbling stone can be found in front of his last home, Brunnenstrasse 193 in Berlin, where he was arrested.